RubenZx/profile-card/README.md

 # Profile card component

-This is my implementation of the challenge [profile card component](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ/hub/profile-card-component-ok_IU_hh-) from [frontendmentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+This is my implementation of the challenge [profile card component](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ/hub/profile-card-component-ok_IU_hh-) from frontend-mentor.

 It was made with React and Typescript.